-framework which is translated into a premium at the GSSBs instrument level, whether it is a corporate or sovereign bond, to produce an enhanced ESG score for GSSB issuances.
-Thus, the scores given to these instruments are also a combination of both quantitative and qualitative assessments.
-The ESG score of the bond can either be the same as its issuer or get a bonus depending on the qualitative assessment, only when the opinion is neutral or positive.
+Thus, the scores given to these instruments are a combination of both quantitative and qualitative assessments.
+The ESG score of the bond can either be the same as its issuer or get a bonus depending on the qualitative assessment.

-Such approach allows us to differentiate these GSSBs bonds from conventional bonds through ESG scoring and to favour investments participating in climate and social transition.
+It allows us to differentiate these impact bonds from common bonds through ESG scoring and to favour investments participating in climate and social transition.